Virology PhD / MPhil / MD

 Facilities

-The University and Institute has state of the art facilities for undertaking research in virology, including a Containment Level 3 (CL3) Suite, Flow cytometry, Genomics and Proteomics facilities
+The University and Institute has state of the art facilities for undertaking research in virology, including but not limited to Containment Level 3 (CL3) capacity, Flow cytometry and the Liverpool Shared Research Facilities (LIV-SRF).

 Study options and fees